-Mike Dooley is a former PriceWaterhouseCoopers international tax consultant, turned entrepreneur, who’s founded a philosophical Adventurers Club on the Internet that’s now home to over 600,000 members from over 185 countries.
+Mike Dooley is a former PriceWaterhouseCoopers international tax consultant, turned entrepreneur, who’s founded a philosophical Adventurers Club on the Internet that’s now home to over 700,000 members from over 185 countries.
 His inspirational books emphasizing spiritual accountability have been published in 25 languages and he was one of the featured teachers in the international phenomenon, The Secret.
 Today Mike is perhaps best known for his free Notes from the Universe emailings and his New York Times bestsellers Infinite Possibilities: The Art of Living Your Dreams and Leveraging the Universe: 7 Steps to Engaging Life’s Magic.
 Mike lives what he teaches, traveling internationally speaking on life, dreams, and happiness.
-Find out more at tut.com.

 I used to think everyone knew something that I didn't.
 They, like I, weren't aware of what it was, and they didn't seem to notice that I was without it, but to me the difference was painful.
 Life's "little things" seemed second nature to others, whereas I felt I had to fake that I knew what was going on.
 I felt awkwardly different, which led to an overwhelming desire to question the things that most people seem to take for granted.
 A burning desire to know what this life is about, which I have now largely satisfied, making the price of my sensed alienation very small in comparison.